SFDO-Tooling/CumulusCI/docs/get_started.rst

 Install via Homebrew
 ***********************
 You can also install CumulusCI is using `Homebrew <https://brew.sh/>`_.
-Our team has seen issues related to the way that Homebrew installs an manages project dependencies, that can cause issues with the system keychain.
+Our team has seen issues related to the way that Homebrew installs and manages project dependencies, that can cause issues with the system keychain.
-This is why we recommend installing via ``pipx`` if it is an available option to you.
+This is why we recommend installing via ``pipx`` if it is an available option

 With Homebrew already installed, you can install CumulusCI with: